Jitesh17/DocAI-backend/README.md

 ## License

-This project is licensed under the [Creative Commons Non-Commercial License](https://creativecommons.org/licenses/by-nc/4.0/).
-You are free to use, modify, and distribute the code for non-commercial purposes, provided that you give appropriate credit.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You are free to share and adapt the material as long as you give appropriate credit and do not use the material for commercial purposes.

+For more details, see the [LICENSE](./LICENSE) file or visit [Creative Commons License](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Acknowledgements